realtux/bcoin/readme.md

 # bcoin
 The cute little blockchain of your dreams

-bcoin is a fully functional cryptocurrency/blockchain demostration.
+bcoin is a fully functional cryptocurrency/blockchain demonstration.
 It is written in JavaScript and is much easier to understand than, for instance, the Bitcoin client in C++.
 Though not nearly as robust as Bitcoin, it does implement all (or nearly all) of the key components necessary to operate a decentralized currency.
-Probably with a thorough review, auditing, a substantial increase in difficulty, and choosing a memory hard algo (to prevent ASIC mining), it could operate as a legit cryptocurrency.
+It probably shouldn't be used for anything meaningful right now, but maybe one day.

 ---